 The SRO shall not act as a school disciplinarian, as disciplining students is a school responsibility.
 It is agreed and understood that the principal and appropriate school staff shall be responsible for investigating and determining, in their discretion, whether a student has violated a school and/or Board of Education disciplinary codes of standards and the appropriate administrative action to take.
 However, this shall not be construed to prevent the SRO from sharing information with school administration/staff, which may aid in the determination of whether a disciplinary offence occurred.

-The Principal, school administration, or staff may advise the SRO of incidents or activities possibly giving rise to criminal or juvenile violations and the SRO shall then determine whether law enforcement action is appropriate with respect to those activities occurring on school property or at school sponsored functions.
+The principal, school administration, or staff may advise the SRO of incidents or activities possibly giving rise to criminal or juvenile violations and the SRO shall then determine whether law enforcement action is appropriate with respect to those activities occurring on school property or at school sponsored functions.
 The SRO must use discretion when disseminating confidential information, particularly in light of FFCS policies with respect to student records and its mandates pursuant to the Family Educational Rights and Privacy Act (FERPA).

 That it is expressly agreed that in the event that the SRO is requested to work outside of his/her normal hours (7:30am to 3:30pm) then his/her hours will be adjusted from school hours with an agreement between the SRO, principal and Sheriff's Office supervisor to ensure that his/her hours of work remain constant.
 FFCS will reimburse the County/Sheriff any additional fees or overtime in conjunction with this adjustment in hours.